Vibrant Arena at The MARK

-The Vibrant Arena at The MARK, formerly known as The MARK of the Quad Cities, the iWireless Center, and the TaxSlayer Center is a 12,000-seat multi-purpose arena located in Moline, Illinois.
+The Vibrant Arena at The MARK, formerly known as The MARK of the Quad Cities, the iWireless Center, and the TaxSlayer Center, is a 12,000-seat multi-purpose arena located in Moline, Illinois.
 The facility opened in May 1993, under the name The MARK of the Quad Cities with the singer Neil Diamond as the opening act.
 The facility was renamed as the TaxSlayer Center on October 1, 2017.
 The arena started using its current name on September 1, 2022.

-It is the home to the revived Quad City Steamwheelers of the Indoor Football League and the Quad City Storm in the Southern Professional Hockey League.
+It is the home to the revived Quad City Steamwheelers of the Indoor Football League and the Quad City Storm of the SPHL.

 Sporting events

 The arena has hosted NCAA Division I college basketball games (including the Mid-Continent Conference men's basketball tournament from 1996 to 1999) in addition to several NHL and NBA exhibition contests.
-The Missouri Valley Conference has hosted their Women's Basketball Tournament 2016, 2017, and 2018.
+The Missouri Valley Conference has hosted their Women's Basketball Tournament at the venue since 2016.
 The now-defunct Quad City Thunder basketball team played all their home games at the TaxSlayer Center from 1993 until the Continental Basketball Association folded eight years later.

 Hockey has also been played at the arena since 1995.
 The Quad City Mallards of the United Hockey League played the first 12 years.
 They were replaced by the Quad City Flames of the American Hockey League for two seasons before moving to Abbotsford, British Columbia.
 After the Flames left, the Quad City Mallards were reincarnated in 2009 and played home games at the arena until 2018.
 In May 2018, two months after the Quad City Mallards ceased operations, TaxSlayer Center director Scott Mullen and former Mallards' owner Howard Cornfield announced a Southern Professional Hockey League team called the Quad City Storm would play the 2018–19 season.